lizzyy7/PET_Js_Projects/Inventory_Manager/Readme.md

 - [ ] Add more options to "add row" function.
 With autocomplete and amount of rows (by 2, 5, 10)
 - [ ] Save email recipients history for quick reuse
 - [ ] Interactive menu to make custom dropdown menus
+- [ ] Integrate third party functions to convert and export in XLXS format directly

 ## 🎥 Demo